 Letters of Evaluation

-All medical school applicants should familiarize themselves with the types of letters of evaluation each medical school requires.
+Letters of Evaluation are an important portion of the medical school application.
+You should familiarize yourself with the types of letters of evaluation each medical school requires well before you head into the application cycle.

 As of January 2016, the Pre-Health Advising Office will no longer serve as a repository/submission service for letters of evaluation to medical school.
 The absence of a "committee" or "premed" letter will not adversely affect your application.

 Most medical schools will provide you with several options for submitting letters of evaluation.
-Applicants can submit their letters via the AMCAS Letter Service or Interfolio (recommended).
+Typically, you may submit one of the following:

-- Three letters of recommendation from individuals (at least two from science professors)
+- A minimum of three letters of recommendation from individuals (at least two from science faculty)

 - A packet of letters from a Career Center or a Letter Writing Service

-- A packet of letters or a composite letter from a Pre-Medical or Pre-Health Committee
+- A composite or committee letter from a Pre-Medical or Pre-Health Committee

-Because UGA does not provide committee letters for students nor do we assemble letter packets, students will need to assemble a minimum of three individual letters for submission.
+UGA does not provide committee letters nor do we assemble letter packets.
+Instead, you will need to assemble a minimum of three individual letters for submission.

 Note: Always waive your right to view your letters of evaluation.